 - 1. All personnel directly involved in chainsaw operation, climbing, bucket truck operation and rigging limbs will be have sufficient training and experience to perform such duties while employed by the City. - 2.
 Only qualified utility arborists may perform tree removal operations within ten feet of an electric utility line.
-City employees may complete trunk removal and stump grinding only if the remaining portion of the tree is greater than ten feet from a transmissionline. - 3.
+Consideration will be given to contractors with arborist and line clearance arborist certifications.
+City employees may complete trunk removal and stump grinding only if the remaining portion of the tree is greater than ten feet from a transmission line. - 3.
 The City will not remove healthy trees in order to meet diversity goals, unless the tree poses risk to persons or property. - 4.
 The City of St. Charles will not perform or assist, programmatically or financially, with the removal of trees on private property.
 If a private tree falls into the ROW, the portion of the tree impacting the ROW will be removed to the property line(s) by City staff.